Michael Pearce (artist)

 Michael Pearce (born 1965) is an English, California-based figurative painter and author.

 Personal life

 Since 1990 Pearce has lived in California, having left Los Angeles to move to Thousand Oaks in 2008, he is now a Ventura County resident.
-He is married to Aihua Zhou.
+He is married to art historian Aihua Zhou.

 Life and work

 Michael J. Pearce was born in Lincolnshire, England, in 1965.
 He is a figurative painter and an outspoken proponent of what he terms "skill-based art".